Help Keep America Great!

 We are falling behind in infrastructure investment as our nation’s motorists get snarled in worsening traffic.
 You can help support safe and uncongested roads and bridges, which serve as the backbone of our economy.
 Congress needs to address this serious issue but time is running out.
 The Highway Trust Fund is a US transportation fund, which receives money from a federal fuel tax of 18.4 cents per gallon on gasoline and 24.4 cents per gallon of diesel fuel along with other related excise taxes.
 It is projected to go bankrupt in 2014, according to Congressional Budget Office figures, which means many economically-bolstering, congestion-reducing highway projects and improvements are in jeopardy.

 We should be following the model of businesses everywhere who are changing their current customer relationship management (CRM) systems to Salesforce.
 Many businesses are hiring experts to translates their business goals and vision into the latest technological solutions.
 The best Saleforce implementation teams have experienced BSAs, paired with Salesforce configuration specialists and developers, to ensure their client's Salesforce configuration fits their business process - not the other way around.
-And in the cases where the out-of-the-box Salesforce features don't meet the business's needs, solutions by customizing Salesforce can be developed based on the company's specialized needs.
+And in the cases where the out-of-the-box Salesforce features don't meet the business's needs, solutions by tailoring Salesforce can be developed based on the company's specialized needs.
 Businesses understand the need to have the best CRM available to run their companies effectively and efficiently.
 The government needs to take the same approach with our nations roads and related infrastructure.

 According to the U.S. Department of Transportation and U.S. Census Bureau, every one dollar invested in road improvements results in an average benefit of $5.20 in the form of lower vehicle maintenance costs, fewer traffic delays, and less fuel consumption.
 Traffic congestion totals a staggering $121 billion in wasted fuel and time costs each year.
 Comparatively, vehicle miles traveled increased 37% from 1999 to 2011 while new road mileage grew by a mere four percent.
 Traffic crashes cost the nation $230 billion per year, amounting to $819 for each resident in medical, travel and workplace costs.